fogus/spiel/pyramidenspiel/initiative/README.markdown

 ### Quick setup

 Before beginning, take 5 pyramids, one of each color all the same size, from the set of available pyramids and pile them one on top of each other in any order and set aside.
 This structure is called the **initiative stack**.
 The initiative stack describes the precedence of the colors.
-The color higher on the stack trumps a color lower on the stack, this precedence will determine which player gets to lead on a turn; that is, who has the initiative.
+That is, the color higher on the stack trumps a color lower on the stack, this precedence will determine which player gets to lead on a turn; that is, who has the initiative.

 ![stack](https://raw.githubusercontent.com/fogus/spiel/master/pyramidenspiel/initiative/graphics/initiative-stack.png)